 Fresh herbs can be grown even in the smallest areas directly in the ground or in containers, as long as conditions allow for it.

-Growing herbs is simple to do, indoors or outdoors.
+Growing herbs is a gardening project that is simple to do, indoors or outdoors.
 Many gardeners only grow herbs in small pots and planter boxes.
 Small pots are easy to keep up and they look great sitting on porches, patios, and anywhere else you have a small space for an herb garden.
 Herbs take on a very deep green color, and a few of them flower.
 Overall, they are attractive plants to have around and provide the added benefit of making good food taste even better.

 - Small greenhouse with peat pellets

 - Deep growing container

 - Tiller or a round nose shovel

 - Garden hose or watering can

 Choosing Pots and Plants